usnistgov/dastard/doc/DASTARD.md

 source-independent step) is to call `AnySource.ProcessSegments()` on the data block.
 First, the relevant data
 types:

-**Key data types** - The `dataBlock` contains only a slice of `DataSegment` objects (one per data stream) that *are of equal length and completely synchronized, plus a slice saying when external triggers were found, an *error container, and the length of the segments. - The `DataSegment` is a continuous, single-channel raw data *buffer containing a limited piece of the data stream, plus info about raw-physical unit relationships, the *first sample’s frame number and sample time and period. - The `DataStream` (`data_source.go`) models a *continuous stream of data.
-It's basically identical to `DataSegment` in implementation, but the concept is *different: the segment is a finite piece, while the stream is conceptually infinite (though only a limited *portion is available at any one time).
-The object is a composition of a `DataSegment` plus the number of *samples ever fed into it. - The `DataStreamProcessor` (`process_data.go`) contains all the state needed to *decimate, trigger, write, and publish data from a single channel based on its `DataStream`.
+**Key data types**

+- The `dataBlock` contains only a slice of `DataSegment` objects (one per data stream) that are of equal length and completely synchronized, plus a slice saying when external triggers were found, an error container, and the length of the segments.
+- The `DataSegment` is a continuous, single-channel raw data *buffer containing a limited piece of the data stream, plus info about raw-physical unit relationships, the first sample’s frame number and sample time and period.
+- The `DataStream` (`data_source.go`) models a continuous stream of data.
+It's basically identical to `DataSegment` in implementation, but the concept is different: the segment is a finite piece, while the stream is conceptually infinite (though only a limited portion is available at any one time).
+The object is a composition of a `DataSegment` plus the number of samples ever fed into it.
+- The `DataStreamProcessor` (`process_data.go`) contains all the state needed to decimate, trigger, write, and publish data from a single channel based on its `DataStream`.

-When a data block is handed to `ProcessSegments(block)` (`data_source.go`), the following steps happen: 1.
+When a data block is handed to `ProcessSegments(block)` (`data_source.go`), the following steps happen:
-Each of the source's `ds.processors` objects is given the appropriate data segment from the block, and `DataStreamProcessor.processSegment` (details below) is called on the segment in a goroutine.
-A `WaitGroup.Add()` is called before each, with a deferred `WaitGroup.Done()` 1.
-All processors as waited on before proceeding (using `WaitGroup.Wait()`).
+1. Each of the source's `ds.processors` objects is given the appropriate data segment from the block, and `DataStreamProcessor.processSegment` (details below) is called on the segment in a goroutine.
+A `WaitGroup.Add()` is called before each, with a deferred `WaitGroup.Done()`
+1. All processors as waited on before proceeding (using `WaitGroup.Wait()`).
 Thus, the processing is done in parallel but all completed before the next step.
 1. A map is made containing the `triggerList` of new primary triggers for each processor.
 The `ds.broker.Distribute()` is called with this map as an argument.
 It returns a similar map, containing a slice of new secondary trigger points for each processor to handle.
-1. Each processor that has any secondary triggers, if any, will have `dsp.processSecondaries()` on the secondary trigger points.
+1. Each processor that has
+any secondary triggers, if any, will have `dsp.processSecondaries()` on the secondary trigger points.
 Again, this is done in one goroutine per processor, with a `WaitGroup` used to synchronize before moving to the next step.
 1. A loop over processors is made.
 It cleans up by marking each segment as processed; trimming each processor's data stream (saving only 1 record worth of old data) with `dsp.TrimStream()`.
 Also, every 20th time through, it calls `dsp.Flush()` to flush any open output files (but this is done out of phase, so only ~1/20th of all processors are flushed in each iteration).
 1. We `HandleExternalTriggers` and `HandleDataDrop`.
 If writing is active (not paused), we send a NUMBERWRITTEN message to all listening clients.

 Each `DataStreamProcessor` contains tons of information: a channel's name and number; the number of samples